vbauer/manet/README.md

 # Force page reloading.
 Return a screenshot without using file cache.
 GET /?url=github.com&force=true

-# Wait for a div with a class header to be available.
+# Wait for a div element with a class name "header" to be available.
 GET /?url=github.com&selector=div.header

 # Specify custom HTTP headers.